 Total number of seats where two members of the current Legislature oppose each other due to redistricting: 2

-Number of Democratic legislative candidates: 165*
+Number of Democratic legislative candidates on the primary ballot: 165*

-Number of Republican legislative candidates: 117*
+Number of Republican legislative candidates on the primary ballot: 117*

 Number of districts with only one major party representative on the November ballot: 33*, (27 Democrats and six* Republicans).